status-im/swarms/ideas/143-seamless-login.md

 Of course, there are some open questions:
 1) We should discuss options like requiring passwords to log in once in a while even if biometrical authentication is used;
-2) Screens like "Settings" or "Backup your Seed Phrase" should be protected by password anyway;
+2) Screens like "Settings" or "Backup your Seed Phrase" should be protected by a password?;
 3) We need to discuss the "level of freedom" – what should be the options?
 4) How can we encrypt/decrypt Realm in the situation when we don't have a password?